By Kaitlyn Ersek on Jan 12, 2023 10:00:00 AM

-By growing more plants, we can capture more carbon dioxide, water, production, biodiversity and profit.
-In fact, a 1% change in soil organic matter across just one quarter of the world’s land area could sequester 300 billion tons of physical C02.
+By growing more plants, we can capture more carbon dioxide, water, production, biodiversity, and profit.
+In fact, a 1% change in soil organic matter across just one-quarter of the world’s land area could sequester 300 billion tons of physical CO2.

-In the below TEDx Talk, Tony Lovell, cattle ranger, regenerative agriculture expert, and founder of the SLM Australia Livestock Fund, explains how growing more plants, means capturing more carbon dioxide.
+In the below TEDx Talk, Tony Lovell, cattle ranger, regenerative agriculture expert, and founder of the SLM Australia Livestock Fund explain how growing more plants, means capturing more carbon dioxide.

 Stop Treating Our Soil Like Dirt!

 Our land is a limited resource and soil is its fragile skin.
 Soil doesn't regenerate quickly.
 According to The Food and Agriculture Organization, it can take hundreds to thousands of years to form a centimeter of soil.
 But, that single centimeter of soil can be lost in a single year due to erosion.